7 June 2026

 The play powerfully depicts the eternal and

-always very pertinent theme of an individual taking a stand to defend their
+ever-pertinent theme of an individual taking a stand to defend their convictions against an autocratic regime.
+The programme mentions Greta

 Thunberg's activism.
-Indeed, her stance and the theme of the play compel me to
+Indeed, her stance and the play's theme compel me to

 question how far I would be prepared to stand up for what I believe is fair and